This creamy Boursin pasta is rich, garlicky and made with a simple 5-ingredient sauce. Better yet, it’s ready in just 10 minutes!

 close up shot of pasta tongs twizzling pasta

 When it comes to serving, I tend not to add any more parmesan because it’s already fairly rich in flavour, but go wild if you want to!
+I love to finish with a pinch of cracked black pepper, so a final pop of spice.

 Can I reheat leftovers?